-- Avoid placement of cattle in the feedlot if purchased through saleyards within the previous 12 days and if backgrounding paddocks are available do not place the cattle in the feedlot for at least 28 days to confer a protective effect against BRD. - With cattle placed directly in the feedlot, reduce the number of purchase groups per pen. - Fill pens as quickly as practical, ideally within 1 day. - Minimise the distance cattle are transported to the feedlot and the time taken for delivery. - Yard weaning. - Mass medication of high risk cattle where the other preventative measures have not been possible. - When constructing new pens or replacing water troughs, provide separate water troughs for each pen. - Avoid high concentrations of non-protein nitrogen in starter diets.
+- Avoid placement of cattle in the feedlot if purchased through saleyards within the previous 12 days and if backgrounding paddocks adjacent to the feedlot are available do not place the cattle in the feedlot for at least 28 days to confer a protective effect against BRD. - With cattle placed directly in the feedlot, reduce the number of purchase groups per pen. - Minimise the distance cattle are transported to the feedlot and the time taken for delivery. - Yard weaning. - When constructing new pens or replacing water troughs, provide separate water troughs for each pen. - Avoid high concentrations of non-protein nitrogen in starter diets. - Prevent lactic acidosis through the management of diet formulation, feed milling and feed delivery. - Provide dietary vitamin E at the upper range of the National Research Council recommendation of 15 to 60 IU/kg diet DM, but no greater.

-- Prevent lactic acidosis through the management of diet formulation, feed milling and feed delivery. - Provide dietary vitamin E at the upper range of the National Research Council recommendation of 60 IU/kg diet DM, but no greater. - Provide dietary zinc at a basal concentration of 30 mg/kg diet DM for the duration of the feeding period and provide additional zinc in an organic form at 45 mg/kg diet DM for the first 28 days, to achieve a total dietary zinc concentration during the adaptation phase of 75 mg/kg DM. - Vaccination with modified live BHV 1 vaccine at feedlot entry. - Two injections of Bovilis MH at 4 wk intervals before feedlot delivery. - Two injections of Pestigard at 4 wk intervals before feedlot delivery.
+- Provide dietary zinc at a basal concentration of 30 mg/kg diet DM for the duration of the feeding period and provide additional zinc in an organic form at 45 to 70 mg/kg diet DM for the first 28 days, to achieve a total dietary zinc concentration during the adaptation phase of 75 to 100 mg/kg DM. - Vaccination with modified live BHV 1 vaccine at feedlot entry. - Two injections of Bovilis MH at 4 wk intervals before feedlot entry. - Two injections of Bovilis MH+IBR at an interval of at least 2 wk before feedlot entry. - Mass medication of high-risk cattle where the other preventive measures have not been possible.
+Each feedlot in Australia must have an Antimicrobial stewardship plan in line with the NFAS standards and the Antimicrobial stewardship guidelines for the Australian cattle feedlot industry.
+Note that mass medication is a last resort based on animal welfare and that all possible steps to implement other preventive measures should be taken as soon as possible, to make mass medication unnecessary.